tolstenev/SQL_Database_for_School_21/README.md

 ##### 13) Determine the percentage of peers who have ever successfully passed a check on their birthday
 Also determine the percentage of peers who have ever failed a check on their birthday. \
-Output format: percentage of successes on birthday, percentage of failures on birthday
+Output format: percentage  of peers who have ever successfully passed a check on their birthday, percentage of peers who have ever failed a check on their birthday

 Output example:
 | SuccessfulChecks | UnsuccessfulChecks |